Closing on a Dream

 October!?

 I wasn’t sure I heard right.
 I was essentially homeless (again) at the end of August and now my closing had been pushed back five weeks to October 14.
-That was going to start pushing me closer to winter and and would certainly make it harder to get any services on the land.
+Winter was quickly approaching.

 Luckily, the seller stuck with me and we signed an extension.